-Sereact raises $110 million to bring embodied AI into real-world scenarios
+Sereact raises $110 million to bring embodied intelligence to real-world scenarios

-At present, the embodied intelligence industry is already booming, but the products of many companies still remain at the stages of demonstration videos, laboratory environments, and POC.
+At present, the embodied intelligence industry has become very popular, but the products of many companies still remain at the stages of demonstration videos, laboratory environments, and POC.

 This company is Sereact.
-It recently received $110 million in Series B financing, led by Headline, with participation from Bullhound Capital, Felix Capital, and Daphni.
-Old shareholders Air Street Capital (the lead investor in the seed round), Creandum (the lead investor in Series A), and Point Nine continued to follow - on invest.
+It recently received a $110 million Series B financing, led by Headline, with participation from Bullhound Capital, Felix Capital, and Daphni.
+Old shareholders Air Street Capital (the leading investor in the seed round), Creandum (the leading investor in the Series A round), and Point Nine continued to follow - on invest.

-In its earlier investment rounds, there were also angel investors with backgrounds in robotics and industrial automation, such as Oliver Cameron, the former vice - president of product at Cruise and co - founder of Voyage, and Mostafa Elsayed, the CEO and co - founder of Automata.
+In its earlier investment rounds, there were also angel investors with backgrounds in robotics and industrial automation, such as Oliver Cameron, the former vice - president of Cruise products and co - founder of Voyage, and Mostafa Elsayed, the CEO and co - founder of Automata.

-An interesting statistic is that Sereact has deployed over 200 sets of Cortex systems, completing over 1 billion pick - and - place operations in real production environments.
-On average, only one remote human intervention is required for approximately every 53,000 pick - and - place operations.
+An interesting statistic is that Sereact has deployed over 200 sets of Cortex systems, completing over 1 billion pick - and - place operations in real production environments, with only about one remote human intervention needed for every 53,000 pick - and - place operations on average.

-What makes Sereact worthy of attention is that it has placed robots in the real world from the start, allowing them to perform specific tasks in warehouses and production lines, generate specific value, and accumulate real - world data.
+What makes Sereact worthy of attention is that it put robots into the real world from the start, allowing them to perform specific tasks in warehouses and production lines, generate specific value, and accumulate real - world data.

 Sereact was founded in 2021.
 Its two co - founders, Ralf Gulde and Marc Tuscher, both graduated from the University of Stuttgart and previously conducted cross - research on robotics and artificial intelligence at the Institute for Machine Tools and Manufacturing Unit Control Engineering (ISW) of the university.